Is a Partial Thromboplastin Time (PTT) Test?

 Your doctor might also use this test to monitor your condition if

-Preparing for a PTT Test
+Do I Prepare for a PTT Test?

 Several medications can affect the results of a PTT test.
 These

 - vitamin C

 Make sure you tell your doctor about all the medications you

-The PTT Test
+Is the PTT Test Performed?

 measure the number of seconds it takes for the sample to clot.

 Normal PTT Test Results

 typically 25 to 35 seconds.
 This means that it took your blood sample 25 to 35

-doctor and lab, so be sure to ask your doctor if you have any concerns.
+doctor and lab, so ask your doctor if you have any concerns.

 Abnormal PTT Test Results

 particular disease.
 It only provides insight about the time it takes for your

-- reproductive conditions, such as:
+- reproductive conditions, such as recent

 - hemophilia A or B